outdreamer/build-a-cure-1/docs/tasks/work.md

 - to do:

 	- label some example data & data from the email data set (aim for 100-200 records)

-	- what relationships are significant in identifying attacks?
+	- what relationships & relationship structures are significant in identifying attacks?

 		- variable interaction space for building a model for model performance & vertex identification

 			- variables
 			- variable layers
 				- value-differentiating rules
 					- variable size, like number of words or the grouping rule used to categorize values for a variable, like the rule differentiating word vs. phrase vs. sentence)
 						- example grouping mechanism other than size
 							- phrases have adjacence to/containment by filler words or identifying words like subjects & subject action verbs
 							- sentences have subject-predicate clauses
 						- sentence: sentence
 							- is this sentence normal for its contexts (neighbors, summary, paragraph, template, email title/subject/recipients/metadata)
 						- sentence: word (is the word normal for this sentence, is the sentence normal for this word
 				- variable-grouping rules (into types, relevant variable sets, isolatable variable sets, alternative or proxy sets, outlier-predicting sets, etc)
 			- probability distribution for variables
 				- there will occasionally be a need for an outlier variable to make certain predictions, resolving questions that dont come up often
 				- common variable sets can be pulled from variables within x standard deviations away (variable sets which may have the same/similar average or average definition)
 			- variable sequences (ordered by importance, causal direction, etc)
 			- variable combinations (functions relevant to the prediction function, like adjacent/subset/component or moment/probability distribution functions)
 			- variable circuits/trees/networks
 			- vertexes: positions in variable interaction space where navigating away from vertex variable set reduces accuracy of prediction
 				- can be in the generative interaction space or in the existing interaction space variable structures
 				- can indicate a relevant format/base/structure
 				- can identify/infer relevant missing information, like a system context

 		- data set: dependent predicted label

 			- email:

-				- email: category (general intent, topic, error, attack type)
+				- email: category (topic, error type, attack type)
 					- is this email normal for this category

-				- email: info objects (assumption, implication, intent, question, information, format, requirement, logical jump, conclusion, inference, fact, insight)
+				- email: info objects (assumption, implication, intent, question, missing information, format, requirement, logical jump, conclusion, inference, fact, insight)
 					- insights are important to identify for alerting purposes (new important information that explains a system should be prioritized)

 			- standardized & metadata versions of the above